Choose Dr. Morton as your Joint Replacement Surgeon Today!

 As their statement indicates, the AAOS feels that there may be a role for antibiotics for prophylactic purposes.
 They give the individual surgeon more leeway when deciding.
 Specifically, their 310-page guidelines report describes the different studies that address antibiotics before dental procedures in patients with joint replacements.
 They argue that many of the studies that suggest that physicians do not need antibiotic prophylaxis have limited evidence to support that suggestion.
 They argue that because the consequences of getting an infection can be devastating and the scientific literature against antibiotic prophylaxis is weak, surgeons can use their own discretion.

-It is important to treat each patient as an individual, and to share in that decision-making with the patient.
-Both of the societies provide evidence that support recommendations, for and against dental prophylaxis.
+It is important to treat each patient as an individual and to share in that decision-making with the patient.
+Both of the societies provide evidence that supports recommendations, for and against dental prophylaxis.
 If you have questions regarding dental prophylaxis following your hip or knee replacement, talk with Dr. Morton about your antibiotic use.

 Lockhart, Peter B., et al. “Evidence-Based Clinical Practice Guideline on Antibiotic Use for the Urgent Management of Pulpal- and Periapical-Related Dental Pain and Intraoral Swelling.”
 The Journal of the American Dental Association, vol. 150, no. 11, 2019, doi:10.1016/j.adaj.2019.08.020.